TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Conclusion

 \section{Conclusion}

-A Transformer-based neural network capable of effectively solving the Team Orienteering Problem (TOP) was proposed in this paper.
-The neural network consists of an Encoder-Decoder architecture, where the Encoder examines and encodes the scenario, and the Decoder analyzes the situation of every agent at every time step and provides a set of tours that solve the TOP with optimal reward collection.
-After several experiments and comparisons, it can be confirmed that the proposed method is faster and more accurate than other state-of-the-art algorithms.
-The method has also a better scalability capability to several scenario parameters like the number of nodes and the number of agents.
-However, future research lines could focus on greatly increasing the scalability with respect to the number of nodes and, especially, with respect to the number of agents, since centralized solutions like the proposed Transformer and other state-of-the-art methods for the TOP have that intrinsic disadvantage.
+A centralized Transformer-based neural network capable of effectively solving the Team Orienteering Problem (TOP) is proposed in this paper.
+The neural network, called TOP-Former, consists of an Encoder-Decoder architecture, where the Encoder examines and encodes the scenario, and the Decoder analyzes the situation of every agent at every time step and simultaneously provides a set of tours that solve the TOP with optimal reward collection.
+Contrary to other methods, TOP-Former solves the problem in a direct and holistic manner by considering the global context of all agents and acting in consequence.
+The experiments and comparisons have confirmed that the proposed method is faster and more accurate than other state-of-the-art algorithms.
+TOP-Former has also a better scalability capability to several scenario parameters like the number of nodes and the number of agents.
+Future research lines could focus on greatly increasing the number of nodes and agents, since centralized solutions like the proposed Transformer and other state-of-the-art methods for the TOP have that intrinsic disadvantage.